 I chose to go to college as a Fine Arts Painting Major, first attending the University of Maine, Orono, then transferring to The Lyme Academy of Fine Art.
 After my second year however, I left school and married my Pianist/Composer high-school sweetheart, Clifford Cameron, and we've spent our years traveling and growing artistically together and have now settled back in our home state of Maine.

-Other passions of mine include music.
-I song-write/sing/play mandolin in my family band with my husband and father, called The Northern Grey.
+Other passions of mine include music, (I enjoy song-writing/singing/playing mandolin in my family band with my husband and father, The Northern Grey), writing dark stories, and of course haunt acting.
 Outside of the creative, I am a certified dog trainer and spent years working with dogs.
 However, since moving to Maine in 2019, I've found myself dedicating most of my time to my art career and getting to know the local art community by working part-time at Moss Galleries.
 Though art keeps me very busy, I still find ways to surround myself with animals regularly and keep the passion to paint them alive, as well as nourish my soul.